 of new executive appointments were BIPOC

-3 Represents fiscal year 2022 data from our businesses in Canada governed by the Employment Equity Act.
+3 Represents fiscal year 2023 data.
 A new executive appointment is the appointment of an internal employee or external hire as a first-time Vice President, Senior Vice President or Executive Vice President.
-Our 2022 goals for new executive appointments were 50% for women and 30% for BIPOC.
+Our 2023 goals for new executive appointments were 50% for women and 30% for BIPOC.

 The 2030 Agenda for Sustainable Development, adopted by all United Nations Member States in 2015, provides a shared blueprint for peace and prosperity for people and the planet, now and into the future.
 This includes a vision to reduce inequality and promote inclusive economic growth – a vision shared by RBC and embedded in our D&I strategy.
 Advancing Diversity aligns with three specific Sustainable Development Goals (SDGs) and five targets.